yusufbrima/ESD5/readme.md

 This will:
 - Load and preprocess the ESC-50 dataset.
-- Combine the 50 classes into 5 major categories.
 - Split the dataset into training, validation, and test sets.
-- Train the ResNet-18 model with data augmentation.
+- Train the CNN model.
 - Save the trained model and results.

 ### Evaluation